jweissman/verdigris/IDEAS.md

 - Data-oriented Abilities
   - We need to parses abilities from file (and implement any new commands that imples)
   - We have sketched abilities.json already but would need to implement an alternate Abilities rule to test
+  - We have migrated mostly over but could do creatures from JSON too!

 - Font Atlas
   - **stenciled-16x16.png** - Already implemented for larger text